 Schools can also conduct a consumption-based energy audit to better understand their consumption practices.
 But, since the solutions found within consumption-based energy audits are capital intensive, we recommend working through an energy billing audit to find savings without capital expenditure.

 If you’re interested in conducting an energy billing audit for your school, our team at P3 Cost Analysts is ready and able to help.
+If you’d like to learn more about becoming a part of our team and helping businesses save money, check out our cost savings & expense reduction franchise opportunity.
 To schedule your free expense audit, contact us today!